 The Actions option allows you to ‘Reset’ or ‘Recompute histogram’ after you have changed the min or max values of the band(s).

 set Scale dependent visibility for the layer: You can set the Maximum (inclusive) and Minimum (exclusive) scale, defining a range of scales in which the layer will be visible.
 It will be hidden outside this range.
 The Set to current canvas scale button helps you use the current map canvas scale as a boundary.
-See Scale Dependent Rendering for more information.
+See Visibility Scale Selector for more information.

 Refresh layer at interval (seconds): set a timer to automatically refresh individual layers.
 Canvas updates are deferred in order to avoid refreshing multiple times if more than one layer has an auto update interval set.